 Colors and fragrance are delightfully overwhelming and it’s difficult not to purchase everything you see.
-Arming yourself with a recipe or two that calls for fresh, local ingredients is a great way to minimize “over” purchasing, and ensure you don’t have excess that will go to waste.
+Arming yourself with a recipe or two that calls for fresh, local ingredients is a great way to minimize “over” purchasing and ensure you don’t have excess that will go to waste.

-Gail Simmons, a trained culinary expert and judge on Bravo’s Emmy-winning series Top Chef, as well as head critic on Top Chef Masters, has created two recipes that compliment each other well for such an occasion.
+Gail Simmons, a trained culinary expert and judge on Bravo’s Emmy-winning series Top Chef, as well as head critic on Top Chef Masters, has created two recipes that complement each other well for such an occasion.
 It’s a delicious way to end a busy day.

 Lemongrass-Scented Rice Noodle Salad with Mint and Cilantro by Gail Simmons